arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-send-tokens-from-arconnect-to-other-users.md

 ---
-title: 'How to send tokens from ArConnect to other users?'
+title: 'Browser Extension - How to send tokens from ArConnect to other users?'
 status: 'published'
 author:
   name: 'Bithiah'